AbetangJoseph/trip-analyzer/README.md

 The client has been setup to consume graphql if you chose to use that instead.

 ## Task

-Build 3 views
+ views
 - A dashboard with stats and the trips listed in a table.
 - A drivers' master-detail page
-- A trip page to show the detail for a single trip
+- A trip page showing the detail for a single trip